-The Messiah was sent to seek out and assist his brethren who were among the army of Israel.
+The Messiah was sent to seek out and assist his Jewish brethren who were among the army of Israel.
 Like David, Messiah’s brothers were being beaten and humiliated by Satan’s champion.

 David is a type of the Messiah, the Warrior-Shepherd who the heavenly Father sent into the world.

 David’s life constantly demonstrates that Adonai is the God of Armies (Adonai Elohei Tseva’ot).
-At the first, like the Messiah, David came to Israel’s camp in humility and yet He was ridiculed and misunderstood by his brothers.
+At the first, like the Messiah, David came to Israel’s camp in humility and yet he was ridiculed and misunderstood by his brothers.
 In the same way, when the humble Messiah came into the camp of Israel, his brothers wrongly misunderstood and mocked him.

 The Shepherd who values the honor of Adonai’s Name above his own life: